iframe-resizer/docs/src/content/docs/performance.md

 1. Adjust CSS and page design to keep all elements inside of the body element.

-2. Explicity designate which page element should be used to track the page size, by adding a `data-iframe-size` attribute.
+2. Explicitly designate which page element should be used to track the page size, by adding a `data-iframe-size` attribute.
 This attribute can be added to multiple elements and the one that returns the highest value will be used each time the page size is calculated.

-    This attribute should be used sparingly, as the more of them on the page, the greater the amount of work required to calcute the page size.
+    This attribute should be used sparingly, as the more of them on the page, the greater the amount of work required to calculate the page size.
 It may also be useful to set the [offset](../parent/#offset) option as well.

 If _iframe-resizer_ detects content overflow, it will log a warning to the browser console.

 ## Cross Domain

-When opperating cross domain, _iframe-resizer_ has to fall back to using the [PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to communicate between the parent and child pages.
+When operating cross domain, _iframe-resizer_ has to fall back to using the [PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to communicate between the parent and child pages.
 This adds a little overhead over using the browser DOM to pass message between the two pages.